-- Note: provide details of the Biosecurity Plan, Operational, which must include as a minimum the following provisions: - □ The maintenance of outdoor areas adjacent to surrounding buildings to keep vegetation short and tidy within at least 24" from the house (i.e. removing vegetation that provides shelter to pests and predators); - □ The maintenance of outdoor areas immediately surrounding the range or pasture to remove vegetation, debris piles, etc. that may provide shelter to pests, predators, and wild birds; - Descriptions of policies and procedures for the deterrence and control of pests and predators, maintenance schedules and personnel responsible for baiting and trapping, etc.; - □ The removal of feed sources and the protection of bulk feed and water supplies to reduce the attraction of pests, rodents, mold, etc.; - □ The protocols for personnel working with older flocks to limit contact with pullets; and - □ The provision and maintenance of protective clothing, foot baths, and/or shower facilities for workers, where appropriate.
+- Note: provide details of the Biosecurity Plan, Operational, which must include as a minimum the following provisions: - □ The maintenance of outdoor areas adjacent to surrounding buildings to keep vegetation short and tidy within at least 24" from the house (i.e. removing vegetation that provides shelter to pests and predators); - Descriptions of policies and procedures for the deterrence and control of pests and predators, maintenance schedules and personnel responsible for baiting and trapping, etc.; - □ The removal of feed sources and the protection of bulk feed and water supplies to reduce the attraction of pests, rodents, mold, etc.; - □ The protocols for personnel working with older flocks to limit contact with pullets; and - □ The provision and maintenance of protective clothing, foot baths, and/or shower facilities for workers, where appropriate.